-This year's Forum took place on Tuesday 10 May and focused on the theme of "Transcultural Reading".
-Speakers include Professor Susan Bassnett (Warwick), Dr Chantal Wright (Warwick), Dr Beth Driscoll (Melbourne) and Dr Natasha Rulyova (Birmingham).
-The Forum ties in with a project currently being run by BCT members Dr Angela Kershaw, Dr Danielle Fuller and Dr Gabriela Saldanha on "Reading Transculturally, Consuming Foreignness?
+Last year's Forum focused on the theme of "Transcultural Reading".
+Speakers included Professor Susan Bassnett (Warwick), Dr Chantal Wright (Warwick), Dr Beth Driscoll (Melbourne) and Dr Natasha Rulyova (Birmingham).
+The Forum tied in with a project run by BCT members Dr Angela Kershaw, Dr Danielle Fuller and Dr Gabriela Saldanha on "Reading Transculturally, Consuming Foreignness?
 Investigating Reading Fiction in Translation in the West Midlands" which looks at practices of reading around translated literature in the UK generally and in the West Midlands in particular.

 Translation Studies Research Forum 2015

 The 2015 forum of the Birmingham Centre for Translation included a public lecture by Dr Helena Buffery and readings and discussions with acclaimed author of Catalan crime fiction, Teresa Solana and her award-winning translator, Peter Bush.
 For more information see the event page.

 The 2014 forum marked the official launch of the Birmingham Centre for Translation and was celebrated with two public lectures: by Honorary Director of the Centre, Prof. Susan Bassnett, and guest speaker Prof. Andreas Musolff.
 See the event page for more information.